 - altogether – wholly, or all things considered

 - all together – everyone or everything together

 It would be easy to put alright and all right in this category.
 However, unlike the words above, there is no difference between the meanings of alright and all right, and therefore no reason to use alright in any situation.

 Learning the difference between these phrases can be especially confusing because alright is an entry in most dictionaries.
 The dictionary often adopts words that have fallen into common usage, including chillax, awesomesauce, and noob.
 However, like alright, these words do not belong in formal writing.

 Commonly Confused Words

 It’s easy to mix up alright and all right.
 Now that you know the difference between these words, choosing the right one should be easier for you next time.
-For more information about commonly confused words, check out an article about the difference between snuck and sneaked.
+For more information about commonly confused words, explore words like aloud vs. out loud.